3D-Tactical-Systems/Tracker-wiki/en/pages/Boat_Landing.md

 ### RTL

-The RTL is a pilot-controlled function.
-If an RC connection is established the pilot is able to control and adjust some characteristics of the UAV's landing.
-The pilot is able to control the timing of the RTL stages and can "pause" the RTL in each stage untill conditions are considered appropriate to contiue.
-The RTL stage can be termintated at any point point and the previous stage initiated again.
+The Return to Launch (RTL) feature is under pilot control.
+When an RC (Remote Control) connection is active, the pilot has the capability to adjust certain aspects of the UAV's landing process.
+This includes managing the timing of the RTL stages, allowing the pilot to "pause" the RTL at any stage until conditions are deemed suitable to proceed.
+Moreover, the RTL process can be terminated at any stage, with the option to revert to the preceding stage if necessary.
+This level of control ensures that the pilot can respond dynamically to changing conditions, enhancing the safety and flexibility of the landing operation.

 If an RC connection is not established the UAV will transition through each stage automatically without delay.

  The RTL function is performed in four stages.

-1) **Return Home -** Once the *RTL* is initiated the UAV assends to the **RTL_HOLD_ALT** and begins its return to the *Home Location*.
+ 1) **Return Home -** Once the RTL is initiated, the UAV ascends to the **ALT_HOLD_RTL** and begins its return to the Home Location.
-2) **Hold-off Position -** When the UAV reaches a distance of about 2 x the **RTL_RADIUS** from the *Home Locaiton*  it will enter the *hold-off postion* stage.
-The UAV will loiter in close proximity to the moving platform maintaing a ALT_HOLD_RTL altitude.
-On input from the pilot the UAV will begin the *Platform Approch* stage.
+2) **Hold-off Position -** When the UAV reaches a distance of about 2 x the **RTL_RADIUS** from the Home Location, it will enter the hold-off position stage.
+The UAV will circle/loiter in close proximity to the moving platform, maintaining a **ALT_HOLD_RTL** altitude.
+Upon input from the pilot, the UAV will begin the Platform Approach stage.
-3) **Platform Approach -** The UAV will continue loitering but desend down to an altitude set by ALT_HOLD_RTL.
-On input from the pilot the UAV will begin the *Q-Land stage.
+3) **Platform Approach -** The UAV will continue loitering but descend down to an altitude set by **Q_RTL_ALT**.
+Upon input from the pilot, the UAV will begin the Q-Land stage.
 4) **Q-Land -** The UAV will approach the platform at an angle defined by **SHIP_LAND_ANGLE**.
-It will transiton to to Q-RLT and begin a final decent to the platform.
+It will transition to Q-RTL and begin a final descent to the platform.
 The UAV will continue to match the platform velocity to ensure an accurate landing.

+note! **ALT_HOLD_RTL** has changed to **RLT_ALTITUDE** is version 4.6.0.

 ## Pilot Input and Control